cap-js/docs/node.js/services.md

 ####  <i>  Multiple handlers for same events </i>

 Arbitrary numbers of handlers for the same events can be registered.
-Those registered with `.on` are executed in order of their registration, while those registered with `.before` or `.after` the execution order isn’t guaranteed; they might be executed in parallel.
+Those registered with `.on` are executed in order of their registration, while those registered with `.before` or `.after` the execution order isn't guaranteed; they might be executed in parallel.

 ```js
 cds.serve('cat-service') .with (function(){